-Skills audit is a process in which the skills of individuals or groups are being measured.
-The basic intent behind any skills audit is to identify the existing set of skills within the organization and the skills and knowledge the organization will need in the future.
+Certainly, it is a process in which the skills of individuals or groups are being measured.
+In particular, the basic intent is to identify the existing set of skills within the organization and the and knowledge the organization will need in the future.

 A skills audit is more than simply collecting qualifications information.
-A good skills audit enables organizational leaders to build a comprehensive skills matrix and see whether each employee within the company possesses the competencies and actual skills to fulfill his/her workplace role.
+Above all, it enables organizational leaders to build a comprehensive skills matrix and see whether each employee within the company possesses the competencies and actual skills to fulfill his/her workplace role.

-The audit data can also be used to detect skill deficiencies, improve skill levels, and prevent critical skill losses.
-Each person who works in the organization has a set of skills.
-Not only is it important for the organization to know what each person’s skill set and skill levels are, but it is also important to know how these skills are utilized as part of his/her work role.
+The audit data can also serve to detect skill deficiencies, improve skill levels, and prevent critical skill losses.
+Of course, each person who works in the organization has a set of skills.
+Not only is it important for the organization to know what each person’s skill set and skill levels are, but it is also important to know how these skills are utilized as a part of his/her work role.

-Skills audit always involve documenting the skills the organization needs to become successful, and the skills the workers already have; and at the end of the day comparing these two data sets.
+Skills audit always involves documenting the skills the organization needs to become successful, and the skills the workers already have, and at the end of the day comparing these two data sets.